Denture Sore Mouth (Denture-Related Stomatitis)

-- Local factors which promote growth of yeasts, such as smoking or wearing the dentures throughout the night,
+Local factors which promote growth of yeasts, such as smoking or wearing the dentures throughout the night, must be discouraged.

-- Anti-fungal medications are recommended when yeasts have been isolated, or when lesions do not resolve
+Anti-fungal medications are recommended when yeasts have been isolated, or when lesions do not resolve with hygiene instructions.

 First choice treatment is the topical application of nystatin or miconazole.